 What other protein can you Use in these enchiladas?

 If you aren’t a chicken person, feel free to use any protein that you would like.
+If you are a beef enchiladas person, go ahead and use ground beef.
 You can also skip protein all together.
 Below are some great options.

 Can you add more ingredients to these chicken enchiladas?

 Yes, feel free to add more ingredients to these enchiladas.
-Black beans, pinto beans, mushrooms, peppers, or any of your favorite veggies would be delicious.
+Black beans, green chiles, pinto beans, mushrooms, peppers, or any of your favorite veggies would be delicious.